thalium/icebox/www/content/posts/getting_started.md

 To use Icebox, you will need to prepare a VirtualBox VM, a full Windows 10 VM in this example.
 There are only two prerequisites:
 - Configure the VM to have only one CPU
-- Configure the VM to have exactly 8192 MB of RAM
+- Configure the VM to have at most 8192 MB of RAM

 Those two limitations may be removed eventually.

 We will assume that your vm is named "win10" for the rest of this article.
+We advise you to create a snapshot of the VM after installation so you can fast restore a clean environment and skip the need to reboot the whole operating system.

 ## Build Icebox

 We can now compile Icebox itself with the following instructions.
 These instructions have been tested on Ubuntu 18.04.3 LTS.

 ```sh
 cd $icebox_dir/build